Oregon State University: Hatfield Marine Science Center (Newport)

-A manned submersible, once used for underwater research, on display at the Hatfield Marine Science Center.
+A crewed submersible, once used for underwater research, on display at the Hatfield Marine Science Center.

 Recognized as one of the top marine laboratories in the nation, OSU's Hatfield Marine Science Center has been a fixture in Newport, Oregon for over 50 years.
 The campus serves as an oceanographic research base for six state and federal agencies and also a resource for K-12 educators and the public.
 OSU's agriculture, oceanography and marine science students have an opportunity to serve as summer interns at the Newport campus, while post-graduate students participate in a wide array of research programs year-around.

 A $16.5 million project to build a 34,000-square-foot dormitory for OSU's post-graduate students, staff and visiting professionals was completed in 2025.
 The complex includes 70+ studio-style apartments and a small number of two-bedroom apartments near the Newport campus.